-Last updated: May 23, 2017 at 3:47pm by Savanah – Colorado’s poker rooms generated $1.25 million in revenue last month, down from $1.39 million last April.
-Colorado passed a bill last June to regulate and legalize online daily fantasy sports (DFS) betting.
+Last updated: July 21, 2017 at 11:36pm by Savanah – Colorado’s poker room revenue has been slightly down the first six months of this year compared to the same period last year.
+Colorado passed a bill last June to regulate and legalize online daily fantasy sports (DFS) wagering.
 Colorado’s casino revenue grew 5.9% in 2015, the fifth fastest rate in the U.S., generating $790.1 million.
 These casinos are having a huge positive impact on its overall economy.
 They have a total of 40 land-based casinos, most include poker, and there is a very good chance they will be one of the next seven (7) U.S. states to legalize poker over the internet within their state.
 Their Attorney General, John Suthers, even mentioned that if passed it would be in the form of intrastate online poker.

 Online Poker in Colorado – Estimated Date of Legalization: 2017-2018

 Before we get into what forms of gambling are legal in Colorado, let’s first take a closer look at the current laws they have in place.
 Below we highlight a few of the more significant statutes and definitions.

 In their statute, 18-10-102, it outlines the definition of “gambling”: